Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

     #allow local connection
     local  mlv_user,generic_genom mlv   md5

-If the database is hosted on a different server you may have to update the firwall settings on this server to allow the mlv server to connect to it on port 5432
+If the database is hosted on a different server, you may have to update the firewall settings on this server to allow the mlv server to connect to it on port 5432

 Creating The First Users
 ++++++++++++++++++++++++++++

-To create a user you will need to run the appropriate script (see `Running Scripts`_) In order to do this, the app needs to know the location of the scripts and also the password to the database.
+To create a user you will need to run the appropriate script (see `Executing Scripts`_) In order to do this, the app needs to know the location of the scripts module and also the password to the database.
-These can be stored in a secure file and added to the environment variables
+These can be stored in a secure file and added to the environment variables:-

 .. code-block:: python